 The minor is carefully crafted with the aim to offer comprehensive and stand-alone courses, which at the same time form a strong unity in various ways.
-As shown in the Figure below, the minor follows the logical order of first defining the Grand Challenges of Sustainability (course 1), after which the three pillars of sustainability (People, Planet and Prosperity) are addressed separately, in respectively course 2 (Governance of Global Sustainability), course 3 (Assessing a Sustainable Planet) and course 4 (Sustainable Supply Chain Management).
-The minor ends with course 5 (Designing Solutions for Sustainability) in which students complete their personal case study by designing a solution for the sustainability challenge they have been working on in the previous four courses.
+As shown in the Figure below, the minor follows the logical order of first defining the Grand Challenges of Sustainability (course 1), after which the three pillars of sustainability (Planet, People and Prosperity) are addressed separately, in respectively course 2 (Sustainability & Environmental Change), course 3 (Governance of Global Sustainability) and course 4 (Global Development for Prosperity).
+The minor ends with course 5 (Designing Solutions for Global Sustainability) in which students complete their personal case study by designing a solution for the sustainability challenge they have been working on in the previous four courses.

 The minor offers a well-balanced and diverse program and provides a challenging intellectual journey for the student.
-We believe that, after completing this minor, the Bachelor graduates will be better able to judge whether they are sufficiently motivated and talented to continue to work on the theme of sustainability in their master’s program in a mono-disciplinary or interdisciplinary manner.
+We believe that, after completing this minor, the Bachelor graduates will be better able to judge whether they are sufficiently motivated and equipped to continue to explore on the sustainability challenges in their master’s program in a mono-disciplinary or interdisciplinary manner.

-The students will select a personal case in course 1 which they will continue to work on throughout the minor, adding relevant dimensions from the people, planet and prosperity domains (course 2,3 and 4).
-The outcome of the PPP courses will vary in the sense that different sustainability indicators are used and different mechanisms underlying issues of sustainability are addressed.
-However, the PPP courses form a coherent set as the outcome of all three courses is framed in terms of strengths, weaknesses, opportunities and threats (SWOT) of sustainability issues and potential solutions.
-In the final course 5 (Designing Solutions for Sustainability), the opportunities identified in the PPP courses are combined and integrated into innovative solutions for their personal case.
+The students will select a personal case in course 1 which they will continue to work on throughout the minor, adding relevant dimensions from the planet, people and prosperity domains (course 2,3 and 4).
+The outcome of the People-Planet-Prosperity courses will vary in the sense that different sustainability indicators are used and different mechanisms underlying issues of sustainability are addressed.
+In the final course 5 (Designing Solutions for Sustainability), the challenges and lessons learned in the previous four courses are combined and integrated into the design of innovative solutions for their personal case.

 For specific information about each course, please visit our study guide.

 Grand Challenges for Sustainability